anthony0br/RocketSys/README.md

 There is a supportive community surrounding the rocket system.
 Our discord server consists of a large variety of people - from Roblox game developers to those who model rockets.
 You can join us [here](https://discord.gg/bqRdNPw).

 ## Copyright
 The RocketSys MainModule is licensed under the [MIT license](https://raw.githubusercontent.com/Sublivion/RocketSys/master/LICENSE).
 The licenses for other files and their copyright holders are included in the file.
+The logo is designed by @jobcremers.